What are Flexible Budgets?

 - In the fashion industry, fashion trend changes frequently.
 And a flexible budget that accommodates the difference in the various components of the cost to accommodate changing trends is always preferable.

 - For some ventures, the factor of production is not available all the time.
 Here, the level of activity varies according to their availability.
 In such a situation, a flexible budget is of great help in determining the level of production and budget therefor.

-- It helps in establishing the variability of cost factors at different levels of activity.
+- It helps establish the variability of cost factors at different levels of activity.
 Hence it helps in analyzing the cost variances.

-- It helps in recognition of the operational inefficiencies and error.
+- It helps in recognition of operational inefficiencies and errors.
 And thus, better correction and control can happen.

 - It helps to set the prices and quotations for a business contract.
 Therefore helpful in project acquisition.

 - It helps in assessing the performance of the management and key production personnel.
 Thus, it increases the efficiency of the employees.